KevinGodek/TIMSE-Movie-Management/README.md

 ## Purpose
 AS AN avid reader
-I WANT to search for new books to read
+I WANT to search for new movies to read
-SO THAT I can keep a list of books to purchase
+SO THAT I can keep a list of movies to purchase

 ## Table of Contents
 * [Installation](#Installation)